Terms & Conditions

 As set out in Section 2 and Schedule 1.

-- Price: £250 per month plus VAT.
+- Price: £250 per month plus VAT (standard plan).

 - Includes: high speed hosting platform access, security hardening and a maintenance cadence.